-Compressor station upgrades at Adelanto adding approximately 30,000 horsepower of compression are estimated to cost \$110.7 million (direct).
+Compressor station upgrades at Adelanto adding approximately 30,000 horsepower of compression are estimated to cost \$136.8110.7 million (2014 direct dollars).

-Table 4
+Table 5 Table 4

 Estimated Adelanto Compressor Station Direct Costs

 (In Millions of Dollars)

 Direct Capital Costs Total

-Equipment and Materials \$67.5
+Equipment and Materials \$ 80.5 67.5

-Construction \$30.8
+Construction \$ 30.4 30.8

-Other \$12.5
+Other 11 \$ 26.0 12.5

-Total \$110.7
+Total \$ 136.8 110.7

 This estimate assumes the 30,000 horsepower of compression is provided by three natural gas turbine-driven compressors.
 It is assumed that this three-unit configuration will allow for the required operational flexibility.
-TRC consulted with a reputable compressor manufacturer to obtain pricing for the compressors and related equipment.
+URSTRC consulted with a reputable compressor manufacturer to obtain pricing for the compressors and related equipment.
 As the project design moves forward, additional engineering is required to thoroughly evaluate the horsepower and flow rate requirements of the station.
 If further engineering and design suggests an alternate configuration of type and quantity of compressors is better suited for this project, it is assumed the resultant change will be within the accuracy of the cost estimate.

-&lt;sup>5 See Appendix B for Adelanto Compressor Station Direct Cost Detail.
+&lt;sup>10 See Appendix B for Adelanto Compressor Station Direct Cost Detail.